aquaMetrics/aquaman/README.md

 ### WORK IN PROGRESS - DO NOT USE IN PRODUCTION

-The goal of `aquaman` is to calculate ecology metrics and assess the mixing zone area, fulfilling these specific steps:
+The goal of `aquaman` R package is to calculate ecology metrics and assess the mixing zone area, fulfilling these specific steps:

 -   Assign bacteria taxa from DNA reads using `dada2` package.
 -   Model IQI metric from assigned bacteria families.